SubashriR-DS/Power-BI/1. Discover What’s Driving Your Chocolate Sales/README.md

-# Title of the Dashboard :Global Chocolate Sales Insights Dashboard
+# Title of the Dashboard :Global Chocolate Sales Insight

 ## Project Overview
 Every chocolate box sold has a story—about what people choose, when they buy it, where they live, and who sold it to them.